 Jessica had the pleasure of interviewing lighting designer Jennifer Tipton, who was recently nominated for a Tony award for her work on A Doll’s House Part 2 (on Broadway through July 23rd).
 Jessica and Jennifer chatted over coffee about many aspects of her process starting with her approach to collaboration with directors and choregraphers, to how she gets inspiration, key differences in lighting dance and theater, as well as trends in lighting, and tricks of the trade. (more…)

 In a rare solo interview, Clara of Pod de Deux talked to Clara Cantor, thirteen year-old student at the School of American Ballet (SAB) and PDD’s youngest interviewee yet!
 (The interview took place at the New York apartment where Clara lives with her family, so you’ll hear some city background noise.)
-At a crossroads in her life, Clara spoke candidly of the decision she has to make between academics and pursuing ballet full-time.
+At a crossroads in her life, Clara spoke of the decision she faces, going into high school, between academics and pursuing ballet full-time.
 She also discussed how she currently balances school and dance, as well as her experience performing with the New York City Ballet as an SAB student.(more…)